UKM-HUB/ukmhub-API/README.md

 1. User (SMEs) must first register using their company email and password, after registration the user will be redirected to the update company profile page.
 If the update succeeded then the user must be verified first by the coop before using the app (assuming the user has been approved by admin cooperative).
 These step is similar to corporate only the difference in type of company.

-2. SMEs that have been verified by admin cooperative can use the search feature approximately the same in accordance with the SME category.
-Search map view and list view helping SMEs to see the detail of corporate
+2. SMEs that have been verified by admin cooperative can use the search feature approximately the same in accordance with the SMEs category.
+Search map view and list view are helping SMEs to see the details of the corporate.

 3. SMEs can create requests that can be seen by the surrounding corporate with the same category, request can be responded by the corporate by sending a reply message.

-4. SMEs can send a letter of offer to respond to requests from corporate, this letter is used to make offers to corporate-related according to the category.
+4. SMEs can send a letter of offer to respond the requests from corporate, this letter is used to make offers to corporate-related according to the category.

 ## Cooperation

-1. Ccooperatives can log in to enter the main page and can see the list of listed company (whether Corporate or SME) as well as the details.
+1. Cooperatives can log in to enter the main page and can see the list of listed company (whether Corporate or SME) as well as the details.

 2. To verify registered company.

-3. be able to monitor the price in order to avoid price fluctuations that can damage the market price.
+3. Be able to monitor the price in order to avoid price fluctuations that can damage the market price.
 (Optional feature)

 Note: Cooperation is in progress